-Foods that are high in acid can, unfortunately, break down the seasoning on your cast iron skillet.
+Unfortunately, foods high in acid can break down the seasoning on your cast iron skillet.

-“Cooking with lots of highly acidic foods such as vinegar or tomato juice can take off the seasoning, as can excessive scrubbing, harsh detergents, or even letting food sit in the pan too long.” (countryliving.com)
+According to Kris Stubblefield at Lodge, “cooking with lots of highly acidic foods such as vinegar or tomato juice can take off the seasoning.”

-If you do lose your seasoning though, not to worry – you can re-season at any time and you’ll have a pan that’ll last forever.
+If you lose your seasoning, though, don’t worry – you can re-season any time.
+Cast iron pans last forever.

 2. Not Maintaining Your Cast Iron Pan

-You don’t use season your cast iron skillet once.
+You don’t just season your cast iron skillet once.
 You have to keep it up.

 3. Using the Wrong Utensils In Your Cast Iron Cookware

-Well, there’s not really a “wrong” utensil, but some may be better than others.
+There’s not really a “wrong” utensil when cooking with cast iron, but some may be better than others.

-Most people agree that you need to give your seasoning a chance to “settle in” before you start scraping too hard.
-Use metal utensils very carefully or choose silicone or wood instead.
+Still, most people agree that you need to give your seasoning a chance to “settle in” before you start scraping too hard.
+Use metal utensils very carefully, or choose silicone or wood instead.

 4. Using Soap In Your Cast Iron Pan

-Some experts swear to use salt.
+Some experts swear that salt is the best cleanser for cast iron.
 Yes, simple, cheap ol’ salt.